 If the equipment is faulty, the party responsible could be the gym or it could also be the manufacturer of the gym equipment.
 If you were injured you could be eligible to claim damages.

-According to the 1957 Occupiers Liability Act and the Health and Safety at Work Act, the party occupying a premises legally has a duty of care to ensure the safety of those who work there.
+According to the Occupiers Liability Act 1957 and the Health and Safety at Work etc. Act 1974, the party occupying premises legally has a duty of care to ensure the safety of those who work there.
 They also have a duty of care to ensure the safety of those using the gym and its facilities.
 This includes the full property of the gym, both inside and outside the gym.
 In this case, this could be the party occupying the gym, not necessarily the party who owns the gym.

-Parties which could bear some responsibility or liability for an accident include the following;
+Parties that could bear some responsibility or liability for an accident include the following;

 - The occupier of the gym premises.
 This could be the party operating the gym or even the local authority.
 They could be responsible for people’s safety and security whilst at the gym.

 - An instructor at a gym.
 Members of staff at a gym, such as gym instructors, could be responsible for providing instructions to gym users.
 Instructors should have the relevant training and qualifications to ensure users are instructed in a safe way.